Tracking Usage

 We’re done!

 You just created a usage-based feature in Schematic and entitled it to a plan.
 Usage based features are a cornerstone of most modern billing plans.
-In this demo, we created a simple entitlement that allows user’s on this plan to consume 25 events/month.
+In this demo, we created a simple entitlement that gives companies on the plan a set number of usages each month.
 There are many more usage based billing setups that Schematic supports.

 Next steps